Microsoft Software Donation Program – Eligibility, Allotments, and Returns

 An organization can request products from a maximum of 10 title groups.
 For example, if an organization requests Office Professional Plus, Visio, Windows Server, and Windows Server client access licenses, it will have requested products from 4 of the 10 allotted title groups.

-About the Product Maximum Within a Title Group
+About the Product Maximums Within a Title Group

-An organization can request a maximum of 50 products per title group within a two-year period.
+An organization can request a maximum of 50 desktop or license-only products per title group within a two-year period.

 An organization can request a maximum of five server products that do not use core-based licensing altogether within a two-year period.
 These server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.